choria-legacy/marionette-collective/website/reference/basic/basic_cli_usage.md

 {% endhighlight %}

-You can request help for a specific application using either *mco help application* or *mco application --help*.
+You can request help for a specific application using either *mco help application* or *mco application ---help*.
 Shown below is part of the help for the *rpc* application:

 {% highlight console %}